ManarZrekat/Viper_Pacman/readme.txt

-The jar file can be opened through cmd line using set PATH="path to javafx\lib" ==> the path to javafx jars java -jar --module-path %PATH% --add-modules ALL-MODULE-PATH newpacman.jar
+The jar file can be opened through cmd line using cd ==> to the folder where the jar file is located set PATH="path to javafx\lib" ==> the path to javafx jars java -jar --module-path %PATH% --add-modules ALL-MODULE-PATH newpacman.jar